Product knowledge: AI Image Matching

 It’s not easy, but we know it can be done.
 We are already seeing scores of leading brands across markets and categories launch smart campaigns that speak to the concerns of budget-conscious shoppers, communicate the added value of brands, and provide clear reasons to believe.

-1. Knuckle down on visibility
+Knuckle down on visibility with effective marketing strategies

 It’s tempting to slash marketing budgets during times of crisis, but staying front of mind is vital.
 Consumers can’t choose your brand if they can’t see it.